Updated June 2, 2023

 In the above syntax, the terminologies specified are as described below:

-- UNIX timestamp value: The UNIX timestamp value is the integer value which represents the timestamp of a particular time in seconds starting from the standard time of first January 1970 and is treated internally in the database for timestamp value.
-This integer can also be the output of the function UNIX_TIMESTAMP () as this function also returns the UNIX timestamp value.
+- UNIX timestamp value: The UNIX timestamp value is the integer value that represents the timestamp of a particular time in seconds starting from the standard time of the first January 1970 and is treated internally in the database for timestamp value.
+This integer can also be the function UNIX_TIMESTAMP () output as this function also returns the UNIX timestamp value.

-- required format: The required format is the optional parameter that can be supplied specifying the format of date or time desired as the output.
-When not specified, the default format considered is “YYYY-MM-DD hh:mm:ss”, or it can be YYYYMMDDhhmmss.
-The retrieved default format is dependent on the factor that whether the FROM_UNIXTIME () function is used in string context or in numeric context.
+- required format: The required format is the optional parameter that can be supplied specifying the format of the date or time desired as the output.
+When not set, the default format considered is “YYYY-MM-DD hh:mm:ss”, or it can be YYYYMMDDhhmmss.
+The retrieved default format depends on whether the FROM_UNIXTIME () function is used in the string context or numeric context.